MlleIlona/pyngsild_extra_doc/README.md

 ```
 Let’s focus now on [ngsildclient **properties**](https://ngsildclient.readthedocs.io/en/latest/build.html#add-properties).
 It is well explained on the main doc so I recommend you to read it.

-You have to call the property with the same as the output.
+You have to call the property with the same name as the output.

 You can find the properties you will need on the [OffStreetParking swagger](https://swagger.lab.fiware.org/?url=https://smart-data-models.github.io/dataModel.Parking/OffStreetParking/swagger.yaml).
 For example, to feed the attribute ‘location’ we need coordinates, for that you must *import GeoJson Point* (imported at the beginning of the doc ).
 We can see in the columns name of the csv that we have *Xlong* and *Xlat* attributes.
 Perfect !
 We can give theses coordinates to the attribute location.
-Because it is a GeoProp we use the *gprop()* function.
+Because it is a GeoProp we use the [*gprop()*](https://ngsildclient.readthedocs.io/en/latest/build.html#geoproperty) function.

 ```python
 #New Attributes